top of page

 Tailored Support for Unique Kind Minds

-Neurodiversity coaching provides support to Neurodiverse Individuals including ADHD, ASD. including work and daily life, identifying strengths,creating strategies to address challenges, and promoting understanding of neurodiversity.
+Neurodiversity coaching provides support to Neurodiverse Individuals, including those with ADHD and ASD. including work and daily life, identifying strengths,creating strategies to address challenges, and promoting understanding of neurodiversity.

 The support may include: